 MRI images are useful for ruling out other neurological conditions that can cause symptoms similar to FA.
 For example, a tumor or blood clot in the brain can cause ataxia-like symptoms, and these abnormalities are usually visible on an MRI.

 Blood tests and urine analysis

 Blood and urine tests check for high blood sugar (glucose) to determine if the individual has diabetes or glucose intolerance.
-These tests aim to rule out other illnesses that may mimic Friedreich’s ataxia.
+These tests can also rule out other illnesses that may cause similar symptoms, like certain infections.